Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Introduction

 \section{Introduction}

-The Maxwell-Bloch equations (MBEs) are a powerful tool for modelling light-matter interaction by tracking the time evolution of macroscopic parameters that characterize a system consisting of groups of atoms\footnote{We focus on atoms but our analysis applies to molecules, as well.
-See Sec.~3.} \citep{Bonifacio1965,Icsevgi1969,Lugiato2015}.
+The Maxwell-Bloch equations (MBEs) are a powerful tool for modelling light-matter interaction by tracking the time evolution of macroscopic parameters that characterize a system consisting of groups of molecules\footnote{We focus on molecules but our analysis applies to atoms, as well.} \citep{Bonifacio1965,Icsevgi1969,Lugiato2015}.
 With their wide range of applications in quantum optics, these equations are often used in the non-relativistic scheme, consistent with implementations in the laboratory setting \citep{McCall1967,Gross1982,Benedict1996}.
 While the MBEs are also relevant in several astronomical environments, where radiation processes are relativistic, however, they need to be modified to take relativistic effects into account.

 Within this context, studying superradiance from relativistic sources provides a specific approach to a generalized version of the MBEs.
 First proposed by R. H. Dicke \citep{Dicke1954,Dicke1964}, superradiance has garnered increasing interest both theoretically and experimentally for several decades \citep{Gross1982,Benedict1996,Skribanowitz1973,MacGillivray1976,MacGillivray1981,Andreev1980,Arecchi1970}.
-It describes the coherent process of cooperative spontaneous emission emerging from a population of inverted atoms, which become coupled through their interaction with a common electromagnetic field and therefore must be treated as a single quantum mechanical system instead of independent radiators.
+It describes the coherent process of cooperative spontaneous emission emerging from a population of inverted molecules, which become coupled through their interaction with a common electromagnetic field and therefore must be treated as a single quantum mechanical system instead of independent radiators.
 Some main features of superradiance include enhanced radiation rate and shortened emission timescale.

 Recent works have provided observational evidence of the occurrence of Dicke's superradiance in astronomical media, specifically in maser hosting regions \citep{Rajabi2016b,Rajabi2017,Rajabi2019,Rajabi2020,Rajabi2023,Rashidi2025}.
 This is consistent with the fact that the maser action (stimulated emission) and superradiance are complementary phenomena occurring in different regimes of the MBEs \citep{Feld1980, Rajabi2020}.